-Use images and overlays
+Use images and graphics

-If you begin with a blank canvas, you can add an image using our Add you own button in the Overlays tab.
+If you begin with a blank canvas, you can add an image using our Add you own button in the Graphics tab.
 Colorful images and flat lay photography are great for attracting attention in a crowded field of thumbnails.
 If you begin with an image and then crop it, you’ll be able to add some eye-popping effects, too.

 YouTube users are going to want to know what your video is about before they click on it, so adding a little explanatory text such as a title is a good idea.
 Try and get your point across as quickly and succinctly as possible, since thumbnails are small and people don’t want to read a lot before clicking.
 Just the facts, ma’am.